v3rna5/Doctor_Lookup/README.md

 # _Doctor Lookup_

-#### _An application that determines a user’s age based on a planet’s solar years and lifespan_

 #### By _Verna Santos_6.01.18_

 ## Description

-_The user input age in years and convert to planet's solar years and how he/she left to live_ website where users may enter a medical issue (ie: “sore throat”, "rash", etc.) into a form, submit it, and receive a list of doctors in your city (Portland or Seattle depending on where you are) who can treat their medical issue.
+_An application to find a Seattle doctor based on a user-entered or a doctor's name._

 ## Specifications